top of page

 Automatic shut-off

-An automatic shut-off feature is important because it prevents the distiller from overheating and potentially catching fire.
+An automatic shut-off feature is essential to prevent the distiller from overheating and catching fire.
 This is a safety feature that is well worth the extra cost.

 Adjustable steam vent

-An adjustable steam vent allows you to control the amount of steam that is released from the unit.
+An adjustable steam vent lets you control the amount of steam the unit releases.
 This is important because too much steam can damage plants.
-Too much steam can damage plants by causing them to become waterlogged and suffer from root rot, which can lead to plant death.
-The overabundance of steam in the air can also cause wilting, yellowing, and leaf drop due to a lack of adequate oxygen for the plant.
-Additionally, excessive steam can also cause a decrease in photosynthesis rate, leading to stunted growth or nutrient deficiencies that may prove fatal.
+Too much steam can damage plants by becoming waterlogged and causing root rot, leading to plant death.
+The overabundance of steam in the air can also cause wilting, yellowing, and leaf drop due to the plant's lack of adequate oxygen.
+Excessive steam can also cause a decrease in photosynthesis rate, leading to stunted growth or nutrient deficiencies that may prove fatal.
 Having an adjustable steam vent prevents this from happening.

 Timer

-A timer is helpful if you want to be able to set the distiller to run at specific times of the day or night.
-This way, you can make sure that the distilled water is always ready when needed without having to keep a constant eye on it.
+A timer is helpful if you want to set the distiller to run at specific times of the day or night.
+This way, you can ensure that the distilled water is always ready when needed without keeping a constant eye on it.

 Size